Simultaneous call for papers and posters

 Submit your proposal below

-IIC invites you to submit your proposal for a paper or poster in English in about 500 words (3500 characters) via the website here.
-Please log in to your IIC account to submit your proposal - if you do not have an IIC account , please register on the front page of the site for an IIC account before submitting a proposal.
+Please log in to your IIC account to submit your proposal - if you do not have an IIC account , please register on the front page of the site for an IIC account first.
+Now you can submit your proposal for a paper or poster in English in about 500 words (3500 characters) via the website here.
 Please do not include any illustrations with your proposal submission and please indicate if your proposal is for a paper or for a poster.
 The deadline for the receipt of proposals is 8 May 2017.

 You will receive a response from the Technical Committee by 30 July 2017.
 Draft manuscripts will be required by 1 October 2017 and the final selection will be made by 1 December 2017.
 Final manuscripts, together with images and any permissions or agreement required to publish text and images, will be due by 15 January 2018.